 This comprises the Chair, Vice Chair, chair of the Audit and Risk Management committee and the Chief Executive.
-It conducts Federation liaison with the TSA and HCA, partner organisations and other bodies.
-It is also responsible for ensuring that the work of the Board and its Committees is effectively coordinated at member level.
+It conducts Federation liaison with the Regulator, key stakeholders, partner organisations and other bodies.
+It is also responsible for ensuring that the work of the Board and its Committees is effectively co-ordinated at member level.
 The Executive Committee is also the Federation's Remuneration Committee.